 | Archive and retention | Seven-year archive | Seven-year NCCD evidence archive is not publicly confirmed |

 | Australian data storage | Yes | Yes.
-Public privacy page states data is stored in Australia |
+Public pages state data stays in Australia |

-| AI training on user data | Student data is not used to train AI | Public privacy page states user information is not used to train, fine-tune, or improve AI models |
+| AI training on user data | Student data is not used to train AI | Public pages state user information is never used to train AI |

 | Voice recordings | Not the core workflow | Public privacy page states voice recordings are processed on Australian servers and deleted within 24 hours after transcription |

-| Demo required to start | No. Free start available | Public site points schools toward booking a call.
-Self-serve school start is not publicly confirmed |
+| Demo required to start | No. Free start available | Public site points schools toward a founder-led conversation.
+Self-serve school start is not publicly available |

 Where Teacharo Wins.

-Breadth across teacher admin
+Breadth across school admin

 Teacharo is stronger if your school wants a broader assistant for daily teacher admin, not just NCCD evidence.
-Its public positioning covers parent emails, report comments, incident reports, planning, and NCCD evidence from one place.
+Its public positioning covers parent emails, report comments, incident reports, differentiated planning, and NCCD evidence from one place.

 Voice-first capture